 In evaluating our goodwill and intangible assets with indefinite lives for indications of impairment, we first conduct an assessment of qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
 If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount, we compare the fair value of our reporting unit to its carrying value.
 If the fair value of our reporting unit exceeds its carrying value, goodwill is not considered impaired and no further analysis is required.
 If the carrying value of the reporting unit exceeds its fair value, then an impairment loss equal to the difference would be recorded to goodwill.
+There were no indicators of impairment in 2020 or for the three months ended March 31, 2021.
 We did not recognize any impairment of goodwill for any of the periods presented herein.